 The Mirage IIIO was well armed in either the air or ground attack role.
 For fighter duties in addition to the twin 30mm DEFA cannons the Mirage could be armed with 1x Matra R530 medium range radar guided missile and either 2 x Sidewinder AIM-9B or 2 x Matra R550 Magic short-range air-to-air missiles.
 For ground attack missions 6 x Mk.82 227 kg / 500 lb bombs or three GBU-12 laser-guided bombs could be carried.

-In 1967 Number 75 Squadron deployed with the Mirage IIIO(F) to RAAF Butterworth in Malaysia allowing Number 3 Squadron to return to Australia and re-equip with the Mirage IIIO(A).
-Defence cuts in 1973 saw Number 76 Squadron disbanded and in 1983 Number 75 Squadron relocated from RAAF Butterworth to Darwin to provide air defence for Australia’s north.
+In 1967 No. 75 Squadron deployed with the Mirage IIIO(F) to RAAF Butterworth in Malaysia allowing No. 3 Squadron to return to Australia and re-equip with the Mirage IIIO(A).
+Defence cuts in 1973 saw No. 76 Squadron disbanded and in 1983 No. 75 Squadron relocated from RAAF Butterworth to Darwin to provide air defence for Australia’s north.
 The Mirage IIIO was not deployed for use during the Vietnam War and never saw combat with the RAAF.
 Despite losing over 40 aircraft in accidents it served the nation well for over 20 years (a high number but from what I have read this seems comparable to other operators of 1960’s era jets such as the Lockheed F-104 Starfighter that was unfairly dubbed by the media as a “widow maker”).

 ADVANCED JET TRAINING

-To facilitate training of pilots in high-speed combat aircraft the RAAF determined the aging trainer fleet of de Havilland Vampire jets (110 were operated by the RAAF with the first delivered in 1952 and phased out of service between 1968 and 1970) along with the CAC Winjeel needed to be replaced with a modern advanced jet trainer (the Winjeel, an Australian built and designed basic trainer entered service in 1955 with Number 1 Flying Training School at Point Cook and 62 were produced.
+To facilitate training of pilots in high-speed combat aircraft the RAAF determined the aging trainer fleet of de Havilland Vampire jets along with the CAC Winjeel needed to be replaced with a modern advanced jet trainer.
+110 Vampire trainers were operated by the RAAF with the first delivered in 1952 and phased out of service between 1968 and 1970.
+The Winjeel, an Australian built and designed basic trainer entered service in 1955 with No. 1 Flying Training School at Point Cook and 62 were produced.
 They were also used to train RAAF flight instructors at the Central Flying School at East Sale.
-Retired from the training role in 1975 a small number soldiered on as Forward Air Control aircraft until 1995).
-The Italian designed Aermacchi MB.326H was selected by the RAAF in August 1965 and 97 were procured (10 were operated by the Royal Australian Navy from 1970 to 1983 when they were transferred to the RAAF).
+Retired from the training role in 1975, a small number of Winjeel aircraft soldiered on as Forward Air Control aircraft until 1995.

 The first Aermacchi MB.326H was manufactured in Italy and delivered to the RAAF on October 2nd, 1967.
 The Commonwealth Aircraft Corporation (CAC) and Hawker de Havilland built the rest of the airframes under licence in Australia with the last being delivered in September 1972 (the first 20 aircraft were built from Italian manufactured components but by the 31st airframe 85% of the components were manufactured in Australia including the Rolls Royce Viper turbojet engine).
 The initial RAAF plan was to have all jet training but after just two courses this was soon determined to be unsuitable and propeller driven aircraft trainers were continued (the Winjeel remained in service as a basic trainer until 1975 and in the Forward Air Control training role until 1994), then you would advance to the jets.
 The MB.326H was known as the Macchi Jet in Australia and remained in service until 2001 (replaced by the BAE Hawk).